Romsters/zksync-telemetry-js/README.md

 # ZKSync Telemetry for TypeScript
-Complete guide for integrating telemetry in TypeScript CLI applications.
+Simple telemetry integration for TypeScript CLI applications.
+The library automatically collects and sends anonymous usage data to help improve zkSync tools and services.

 ## Table of Contents
 - [Installation](#installation)